Where to find the best dairy-free and soya milk coffee in Cape Town

 This little hangout in Bree Street is pretty much always brilliant (especially for breakfast) but they also accommodate those who would prefer to go dairy-free.

 The combination of a double shot of Deluxe coffee with some soya goodness is a real winner.
 They use Alpro soya milk (which is the most expensive option I've seen on the supermarket shelf but of course, the best tasting one) and have a few construct-your-own vegan breakfast options to go with your flat white.

 Red Sofa Café

 This street-side corner café in Vredehoek is a popular choice for lazy weekend brunches and casual lunches, with coffee to match.
 If you're looking for a decent latte-to-go, they're open from 07:30am to accommodate the working crowd in need of caffeine.

 Red Sofa is also generally pretty quiet (well, compared to Saturday and Sunday) in the weekday mornings if you'd prefer to work from a window table and take advantage of their free wi fi and great background music.

-This quirky little shop selling clothing and antiques recently opened a health café, which serves soya and barista blend almond milk cappuccinos in dainty floral tea cups.
+This quirky little shop selling clothing and antiques opened a health café, which serves soya and barista blend almond milk cappuccinos in dainty floral tea cups.

 There are also a mix of dairy-free desserts to accompany your coffee, from carrot cake balls to peanut butter cups and the yummiest chickpea fudge (hey, don't knock it until you've ingested 3 blocks in under five minutes).